JACOB STALLINGS, CATCHER

 Stallings was the Pirates’ starting catcher and was one of the few position players on the team to have a respectable season.
 In fact, he was about the only one until Ke’Bryan Hayes came up.
 His defense remained very good in all phases, including pitch-framing.
 In fact, he was a Gold Glove finalist, although he didn’t win.
 He threw out 33% of opposing base stealers.
 At the plate, Stallings was extremely hot in August, batting 392/475/510, although a lot of that was due to an unsustainable BABIP.
 He slumped badly in September, ending up with numbers that are probably more or less realistic; his 92 OPS+ was very close to league-average for a catcher.
 That’s enough to make him above-average at the position.

-Stallings has been remarkably successful for a player who was probably drafted as an organizational guy and who was outrighted twice.
+Stallings has been remarkably successful for a player who was probably drafted as an organizational guy and who was outrighted three times.
 He should give the team a solid regular for the near future, which is good because they have absolutely no other possibilities in the organization and no willingness to spend any money at all to upgrade anywhere.

 2020: Major league minimum